vanivrat111/teams-toolkit-samples/todo-list-with-Azure-backend/README.md

 # Getting Started with Todo List

 Todo List provides an easy way to manage to-do items in Teams Client.
 This app helps enabling task collaboration and management for your team.
 The frontend is a React app and the backend is hosted on Azure.
 You will need an Azure subscription to run the app.
+You can view [Overview to authentication for tabs using SSO in Teams with Azure AD](https://learn.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/tab-sso-overview) to understand how authentication works in this sample.

 ![Todo Item List](images/ToDoListCRUD.gif)